trek-view/basecamp/_posts/2021-04-02-measuring-air-quality-portable-part-1.md

 * Air is very polluted (21-40)
 * Air is severely polluted (0-20)

-## Data / Storage
+## Data Captured

 The Atmotube PRO has an accompanying app for [iOS](https://itunes.apple.com/us/app/atmotube/id1080310110?ls=1&mt=8) and [Android](https://play.google.com/store/apps/details?id=com.atmotube.app).
-Both allow

 > If you need to dive deeper into analysis all your gathered data always can be exported in basic CSV format.

 [Both allow you to export data](https://help.atmotube.com/app/6-atmotube-csv/).

-The data is perfect because it reports the raw result, the date/time of the result which can be used to link it to a photo, and GPS positioning information at the time of the measurements allowing for easy mapping (the only thing missing is altitude, but I can use a [Digital Elevation Model](what-is-a-digital-elevation-model))  for that.
+The data is perfect because it reports the raw result, the date/time of the result which can be used to link it to a photo (taken en route), and GPS positioning information at the time of the measurements allowing for easy mapping.

 Here's a sample of the data reported: